Introduction:

 Currently, volunteers at Tarumitra are having conversations with Pandits to understand their

+point of view regarding the issue.
 As mentioned before, the pollution of Maa Ganga is a

 multi-layered issue spanning across science, environment, religion, politics, etc.